vanviegen/warpsocket/README.md

-# WarpWS
+# WarpSocket

 Node-API addon for writing high-performance multi-threaded WebSocket servers.

 How does this work?

-- WebSocket connections are accepted and managed by WarpWS's multi-threaded Rust code.
+- WebSocket connections are accepted and managed by WarpSocket's multi-threaded Rust code.
 - Incoming WebSocket messages (and other events) are handed off to JavaScript callback methods, allowing you to write application logic.
-- Your application logic can call WarpWS functions for:
+- Your application logic can call WarpSocket functions for:
   - Sending messages to specific WebSocket connections.
   - Subscribing connections to named channels.
   - Broadcasting messages to these named channels.
   - Attaching a token (meta information) to a connection.
 - JavaScript callbacks are load-balanced across multiple JavaScript worker threads.

-So what WarpWS buys you compared to the standard Node.js WebSocket library (`ws`) is:
+So what WarpSocket buys you compared to the standard Node.js WebSocket library (`ws`) is:
 - More performant and memory efficient connection handling.
 - Multi-threading, while still allowing you to efficiently send/broadcast to any WebSocket connection.
 - A ready-made channel system for broadcasting messages to multiple subscribers.

-Compared to [PushPin](https://github.com/fastly/pushpin), WarpWS is:
+Compared to [PushPin](https://github.com/fastly/pushpin), WarpSocket is:
 - Only usable in a Node.js (or Bun) application.
 - More lightweight and easier to deploy: just an npm install, no need to run a separate server process.
 - Capable of running your business logic in parallel JavaScript threads.